 The design is a crucial part of your e-book.
 Let’s be honest, there are some really great things we could’ve read along the way, but we closed the book just because it was uncomfortable to read and didn’t look tempting to continue.

 THE part of writing an e-book is here.
 Actual writing!
-There are several questions you should consider about how your e-book will be written.
+There are several questions you should consider how your e-book will be written.

 This includes two things – ideas and writing part.
 I’d suggest using Evernote for your initial ideas and some text outlines.
 It’s a great tool that can be used anywhere – on your phone when inspiration kicks in, on your computer, as an app or not.
 You can open new Word document to write down all your ideas or use phone notes (or desktop notes).